acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple.md

 packages that this package depends on.
 Packages must also follow a particular directory structure.

-* The JavaScript modules which Jetpack provides are CommonJS modules, and they are collected into CommonJS packages.
+* The JavaScript modules which the SDK provides are CommonJS modules, and they are collected into CommonJS packages.

-* The JavaScript components of a Jetpack add-on constitute one or more CommonJS modules, and a complete Jetpack add-on is a CommonJS package.
+* The JavaScript components of an add-on constitute one or more CommonJS modules, and a complete add-on is a CommonJS package.

 So in terms of CommonJS objects we could depict the translator add-on as
 follows: